JasonXiao127/epic-games-free-games/README.md

 **Live Site:** [jasonxiao127.github.io/epic-games-free-games](https://jasonxiao127.github.io/epic-games-free-games/)

+Update:
+  Epic games has finally woken up and now has a 12 month roadmap to fix their craptastic launcher.
+Hurray!?

 A lightweight, bloat-free static website that automatically tracks and displays the current 100% off weekly free games from the Epic Games Store.

 ##  Why build this?